 In 2003 the Friends received their first endowment gift, a donor advised fund to support French and Spanish colonial archeology in Texas.
 That same year, the Friends created the Texas Heroes program, comprised of donors who make an annual unrestricted gift to support strategic initiatives, critical needs, and unique opportunities.
 In 2010, the Texas Heroes program was expanded to include the Texas Heroes Endowment to support the needs of the THC in perpetuity.

 As fundraising for the excavation and conservation of La Belle and Fort St. Louis came to a close, the Friends began actively raising funds for other special projects at the THC with great success.
 Completed and ongoing projects include conservation of 23 historic Texas flags, the Red River War Battle Sites Project, excavation of Bernardo Plantation, Texas in World War II Initiative, the Preservation Internship program, Texas in the Civil War Initiative, Historic Courthouse Stewardship Workshops, Historic Cemeteries Program, Texas Archeological Stewardship Network, educational programs to train volunteer preservationists around the state, First Lady’s Texas Treasures Main Street Award, T. R. Fehrenbach Book Award and other recognition awards for excellence in Texas history and preservation.
-New and ongoing projects include the San Felipe State Historic Site Museum capital campaign, WWI Legacy Projct, development of THC Historic Sites guidebooks, restoration of Fulton Mansion following damage caused by Hurricane Harveym among many.
+New and ongoing projects include the San Felipe State Historic Site Museum capital campaign, WWI Legacy Projct, development of THC Historic Sites guidebooks, and restoration of Fulton Mansion following damage caused by Hurricane Harveym among many.
 Read more about ongoing projects here.